 One awesome Visual Studio Code feature is that it integrates very nicely with Jupyter notebooks, which is the way many programmers like to present Python code and analysis.
-I don’t always use Jupyter notebooks, but they are quite useful for sharing Python code and results.
+I don’t always use Jupyter notebooks, but they are quite useful for sharing Python code and results (check out this article for more ways to run Python code in VSC).
 One downside is that the web interface for Jupyter notebooks lacks some features (like autocomplete, seamlessly changing between Python environments, etc.) that are common with IDEs (like VSC)

 It only takes five simple steps to get Jupyter notebooks running inside Visual Studio Code.

 - Install the necessary Jupyter notebook extensions